Clinical trials and research

 We also have an RGB option available for tracking of visible light exposure, UVA/UVB separation, and higher accuracy UV measurements.

-The use of SunSense UV Trackers will allow researchers to gain valuable insight into the effects of sun exposure on various conditions and diseases, leading to better treatments and outcomes for those involved in the clinical trials.
+The use of SunSense UV Sensors will allow researchers to gain valuable insight into the effects of sun exposure on various conditions and diseases, leading to better treatments and outcomes for those involved in the clinical trials.

 Interested in learning more?